mounark/IDORLesson/README.md

 It is there in case you run into issues and do not want to spend any more time figuring out how to remove the IDOR vulnerability.

-1. Download both IDORissue and IDORFix just in case.
-If you are feeling confident then you can donwload just IDORissue.
+1. Download the project folder.
-2. Save the file in a location you can easily access and remember.
+2. Save the folder in a location you can easily access and remember.
 3. Open Terminal or Windows Terminal depending on what system you have.
 4. Move to that directory by either using the cd command as needed or the chdir command.
+Then move to IDORissue.
 5. Finally run python3 app.py or py -3 app.py depending on what system and shell you are using.
 6. Open up Google Chrome (preferred) or another browser.
 7. Type http://localhost:5000/